gitops-working-group/gitops-working-group/GOVERNANCE.md

 # Governance

-This document defines the governance process for the GitOps Working Group and community.
+This document defines the governance process for the GitOps Working Group and community and OpenGitOps project.

 ## Roles